Esri/jsapi-resources/.github/scripts/README.md

 ### Script output

 The script will create a CSV file containing sample metrics in [`esm-samples/.metrics`](https://github.com/Esri/jsapi-resources/tree/master/esm-samples/.metrics).
 The the output filename is the version of the ArcGIS JSAPI used in the samples.
 The CSV contains the name of the samples with the version of the main packages and the return properties from the [build sizes script](#build-sizes).

+### Performance analysis

+[`build-perf.js`](https://github.com/Esri/jsapi-resources/blob/master/.github/scripts/build-perf.js) is a helper library that uses puppeteer and a lightweight web server to extract browser performance metrics.

+The library provides the following information:
+  * `elapsedRuntimeMS` - runtime in milliseconds derived from the applications last HTTP request
+  * `JSHeapUsedSizBytes` - JSHeapUsedSize as reported by puppeteer
+  * `pageTotalBytes` - total number of bytes calculated using the http response object.
+  * `sampleName` - name of the sample or bundle
+  * `totalScriptTimeMS` - approximate internal runtime of the library script in milliseconds.
+Useful for comparing against the `elapsedRuntimeMS`.
+Should not be used as an indicator of application performance, it's most useful for troubleshooting.

 ### Running from GitHub Action